Status

 Our Role

-Through a community of practice and technical assistance to regional teams, STAMP serves secondary students enrolled in manufacturing pathways that articulate to community college programs and employment opportunities, with a particular focus on under-represented students with one or more barriers to education, training, and employment.
+Through a community of practice and technical assistance to regional teams, STAMP serves secondary students enrolled in manufacturing pathways that articulate to community college programs and employment opportunities, focusing on under-represented students with one or more barriers to education, training, and employment.

 EdSystems is supporting STAMP regional teams, which are made up of school districts together with their postsecondary and employer partners, to:

-The structure and supports provided through STAMP will accelerate and expand manufacturing pathways across numerous population centers in the State and establish a foundation for broader scaling in future years.
+The structure and supports provided through STAMP will accelerate and expand manufacturing pathways across Illinois and establish a foundation for broader scaling in future years.

 Project Resources